Skip to main content

 The registration flow allows users to register in your application.
 This flow is highly customizable and allows you to define custom fields and validation rules through the identity schema

-This flow also consists of a number of methods such as password, oidc and webauthn.
+This flow also consists of methods such as password, oidc and webauthn.

-This section covers only the password method since it is the easiest to get started with.
+This section covers just the password method since it's the easiest to get started with.

 Create registration flow